0MrError0/BufferOverflowGuide/README.md

 <br />

-**We Can see That our Payload hase Been Sucessfully Sended..!
+**We Can see That our Payload has Been Sucessfully Sended..!
 Now if we see our Listiner Shell BOOMMMMMMM AND WE GOT THE SHELL FINALLY.**

 <br />